SinaOzturk/Projects/index.md

 This page created to be in one hand of my homeworks, tasks and projects about Time Series Analysis, Data Mining etc.

+Please also note that, This works sorted by chronologically so the works done in the beginning are more inexperienced .

-Below you can see my works classief as their courses.
+Below you can see my works classied with respect to courses.

 ## IE360 Time Series Analysis